-• MAOs contracted with a CMS approved survey vendor to administer the survey following the protocol specified in the HEDIS MY 2021, Volume 6: Specifications for the Medicare Health Outcomes Survey manual.
-The manual detailed the methods for mail, telephone, and mixed methods of data collection.

-- The mail component of the survey used prenotification letters, a standardized questionnaire, survey letters, and reminder/thank you postcards.
+- MAOs contracted with a CMS approved survey vendor to administer the survey following the protocol specified in the HEDIS MY 2022, Volume 6: Specifications for the Medicare Health Outcomes Survey manual.
+The manual detailed the methods for mail, telephone, and mixed methods of data collection. - The mail component of the survey used prenotification letters, a standardized questionnaire, and survey letters.
 Sample respondents completed the HOS in English, Spanish, Chinese, or Russian language versions of the mail survey.
-While no surveys were completed in Russian for Cohort 25 Baseline, the Russian language option became available in 2019. - Survey vendors attempted telephone follow up in English, Spanish or Chinese (with at least five attempts) in those instances when members failed to respond after the second mail survey or returned an incomplete mail survey to obtain responses for missing items.
+The Russian language option became available in 2019.

+- Survey vendors attempted telephone follow up in English, Spanish or Chinese (with at least five attempts) in those instances when members failed to respond after the second mail survey or returned an incomplete mail survey to obtain responses for missing items.
 The Chinese language telephone protocol was added to the HOS in 2020.
 A standardized version of an Electronic Telephone Interviewing System script was used to collect telephone interview data for the survey. - Survey vendors performed initial data cleaning and follow up with survey respondents, as necessary.